lmshao/network/README.md

-# Network
+# Lmnet

-A modern C++ cross-platform asynchronous network library with high performance.
+A modern C++ cross-platform asynchronous lmnet library with high performance.
 It provides TCP, UDP, and UNIX domain socket support across Linux and Windows platforms, focusing on event-driven programming, resource management, and scalable network applications.
 Suitable for learning, prototyping, and building real-world network services.

 ## Features